gorilla/.github/SECURITY.md

 ## Reporting a Vulnerability

-Vulnerabilities should be reported to gorilla-maintainers@googlegroups.com - which is a private, maintainer-only group.
  Maintainers will attempt to respond to/confirm reports within 2-3 days, but if you believe your report to be "critical" to user safety and security, please note as such in the subject.
 We have tens of thousands of users using our software, and take security vulnerabilities seriously.

 When reporting an issue, where possible, please provide at least: